About youth detention in Queensland

 Brisbane Youth Detention Centre (BYDC) is located in Wacol (Brisbane).
 It has a bed capacity of 162 and a catchment south of Rockhampton and out to the Northern Territory border.

-BYDC has built strong connections with several local community organisations and churches who help support young people who are transitioning back to the Brisbane and local communities.
+BYDC has built strong connections with several local community organisations and churches who help support youth who are transitioning back to the Brisbane and local communities.

 West Moreton Youth Detention Centre

 West Moreton Youth Detention Centre (WMYDC) is located in Wacol (Brisbane) next to BYDC.
 It has a bed capacity of 32.
-WMYDC is located within its own local catchment area (Ipswich Youth Justice Service Centre and Western Districts Youth Justice Service Centre) which provides an opportunity to build stronger, positive connections between the young people and their communities.
 The centre focuses on working:

-- inside-out – keeping an outward focus for young people and building community contacts for them from the point of entry
+- inside-out – keeping an outward focus for youths and building community contacts for them from the point of entry

-- outside-in – bringing the community into the centre to work with young people.
+- outside-in – bringing the community into the centre to work with youths.

 Detention centre programs

-Our youth detention centres are dedicated to rehabilitating young people and improving their life outcomes.
+Our youth detention centres are dedicated to rehabilitating youth and improving their life outcomes.
 We provide a range of intervention programs and services to support their development during their time in detention.

-Structured programs delivered to young people inside the detention centre include:
+Structured programs delivered inside the youth detention centre include:

 - schooling, vocational education and training (run by the Department of Education)